vpnagraj/shiny-workshop/notes.md

 # Building ‘Shiny’ Web Applications In R

-*Shiny is a framework for developing interactive, web-based tools with R. This workshop will cover how to create a basic user interface, add reactive widgets and publish a Shiny app.
+> Shiny is a framework for developing interactive, web-based tools with R. This workshop will cover how to create a basic user interface, add reactive widgets and publish a Shiny app.
 No web development experience is required.
-Some familiarity with R will be helpful.*
+Some familiarity with R will be helpful.

 ## Introduction

-Shiny is a light-weight web application framework.
+Shiny is a light-weight web application framework for interactive data exploration.

 What does that mean?

 It means that Shiny was built to execute R code dynamically based on user input.
 That's it.